Related articles

 What's most interesting for us here is that it:

-• changes current directory to Rails.application.root
+• Change the current directory to rails.application.root

 require_relative 'boot'